Top 5 GoCardless alternatives: Which platform is best for your business?

 Cons

-Users may need another platform to manage other financial operations
+You may need another platform to manage other financial operations.

 Square

-Square is widely used by both physical and online businesses for its point-of-sale (POS) solutions and customisable payment links for online transactions.
-It's well-suited for physical businesses, offering a range of hardware tools, inventory management, and employee management features.
+Square is used by both physical and online businesses for its point-of-sale (POS) solutions and customisable payment links for online transactions.
+It's an option for physical businesses, offering a range of hardware tools, inventory management, and employee management features.
 However, the higher fees for online transactions and the inconsistency in customer support can make it a less favourable option for eCommerce and international businesses.

-Domestic transactions: Physical card transactions incur a 1.6% surcharge whereas online or no-card transactions cost 2.2%
+Domestic transactions: Physical card transactions incur a 1.6% charge for sellers who signed up on or after 30 May 2024 (1.9% for earlier sign-ups using Square Reader, Square Stand, or Tap to Pay), whereas online or card-not-present transactions cost 2.2%

 Pros